martinkearn/Content/Docs/bot-builder-deploy-az-cli.md

 1. Locate the **botFilePath** and copy it's value.
 1. Locate the **botFileSecret** and copy it's value.

-### Update the local app settings for the new bot file in for a C# project
+### Update the local app settings for the new bot file and secret
 You must now edit your project to reference the new .bot file and it's secret.
-In a C# project you can do this as follows
-1. In the project, open `appsettings.json`
+1. In the existing bot project, open your settings file.
+For C# this will be `appsettings.json`, for JavaScript this will be `.env`
 1. Set the value of `botFilePath` to reflect the **botFilePath** you copied earlier from the App Settings in Azure
 1. Set the value of `botFileSecret` to be the **botFileSecret** you copied earlier from the App Settings in Azure
-1. Save `appsettings.json`

-### Update the local app settings for the new bot file in for a JavaScript project
-You must now edit your project to reference the new .bot file and it's secret.
-In a JavaScript project you can do this as follows
-1. In the project, open `.env`
-1. Set the value of `botFilePath` to reflect the path to your new .bot file
+1. Save the settings file
-1. Set the value of `botFileSecret` to be the secret you copied earlier from the App Settings in Azure
-1. Save `.env`

 > [!IMPORTANT]
 > The bot secret can decrypt the .bot file which may contain multiple secrets and should be protected for production use.
-Use the standard approach for your language to do this
+Use the standard approach for your language to protect teh contents of your settings file

 ### Setup a repository